Small Group Studies for Adults

 • Does God's mercy include 'those' people'?

-This six-week study will begin on Thursday, January 9th, and Women Studying Together meets from 10:00 to 11:30 a.m. in room F154, located on the 1st floor of the Sheldon Family Life Center.
-After this study is completed, we will move to a different study, ending in May, 2025.
+Women Studying Together meets from 10:00 to 11:30 a.m. in room F207 (please note new room location), located on the 2nd floor of the Sheldon Family Life Center.
+After this study is completed on April 10th, we will begin a new study on April 24th.

 As we study, we ask questions, search for answers, share our stories, laugh and pray together.
 Sometimes, we even sing!
 Discussion will be led by Jenny Masterson.
 Bring a copy of The Prodigal Prophet: Jonah and the Mystery of God’s Mercy, as well as your Bible and join us - all women are welcome to attend!
 For additional information, please contact Jenny Masterson by e-mail at jennybobm@comcast.net or call 678-591-0800.